 1930 - Florey is appointed to the Joseph Hunter Chair of Pathology at the University of Sheffield, remaining in the post until 1934.

 1935 - He is appointed professor of pathology and director of the Sir William Dunn School of Pathology at Oxford University.
-It is while holding these positions that he will do his most significant research.
+It is while holding these positions that he does his most significant research.

 1938 - Florey gathers an interdisciplinary team of scientists to investigate the properties of antibacterial substances.
 Members of the team include the biochemists Ernst Boris Chain, Edward Penley Abraham and Norman Heatley, the bacteriologist Arthur Duncan Gardner, Jena Orr-Ewing, the gastroenterologist Margaret Jennings and Florey's wife Ethel.

-The team's investigations take a fateful turn when Ernst Chain recalls a paper by Alexander Fleming on the penicillium natartum mould, 'Antibacterial Action of Cultures of Penicillium'.
+The team's investigations take a fateful turn when Ernst Chain recalls a paper by Alexander Fleming on the penicillium natartum mould.
+The paper is called 'Antibacterial Action of Cultures of Penicillium'.